 The first president I got to vote for, Nixon’s eventual successor Jimmy Carter, has an oped in today's New York Times in support of drug policy reforms called for in a report by U.N.
 Secretary General Kofi Anan, Sir Richard Branson, and past presidents of Mexico, Brazil and Colombia.

 Drug policies here are more punitive and counterproductive than in other democracies, and have brought about an explosion in prison populations.
 At the end of 1980, just before I left office, 500,000 people were incarcerated in America; at the end of 2009 the number was nearly 2.3 million.

 Former California Gov. Arnold Schwarzenegger pointed out that, in 1980, 10 percent of his state's budget went to higher education and 3 percent to prisons; in 2010, almost 11 percent went to prisons and only 7.5 percent to higher education.

 While president, Carter was for marijuana decriminalization, until his drug chief was smeared for taking cocaine at a party.
-That the husband of Hillary Clinton’s traveling chief of staff has just resigned over a trivial twitter is proof that the dirty tricks are alive and well.
+Then he got drummed out of office over the Iranian hostage crisis which, it turns out, Reagan negotiated away at the root of the reprehensible Iran-Contra affair.
+That the husband of Hillary Clinton’s traveling chief of staff has just resigned over a trivial tweeet is proof that the dirty tricks are alive and well.